 I live in Wellington and work as a medical lab scientist but an interest in genealogy led me to an extramural degree in English and History.
-I’ve done extensive research to uncover the true origins of these fascinating sisters and believe that Lillian’s story is too incredible to be left untold.
+I’ve done extensive research to uncover the true origins of these fascinating aerial stunt performers and believe that Lillian’s story is too incredible to be left untold.

 My other writing:

 Felonious, wicked and diabolical?
 The New Zealand Genealogist, Vol 51, No. 385, October 2020.
 Winner of The Ted Gilberd Family History Award for the best family history article published in the The New Zealand Genealogist during 2020.

 You Are Not Alone, Flash Frontier, August 2019: Historical Fiction

 Persephone, Highly Commended in the North & South Magazine’s Short, Short Story Competition 2019.

 You Are Not Alone, Highly Commended in the William Taylor Memorial Heartland Short Story Competition in 2017: “The search for a pair of Laughing Owls in the streets of Wellington is one of the most interesting premises for a story I’ve come across in a long time.
 It’s a brilliant idea and the story is superbly constructed, scene by scene.”
 A.D.
 Thomas, Judge’s Report.